 - Around chimneys and skylights

 - At the eaves of the roof (by far, the most common spot)

-Heat cables, also known as heat tape or roof ice cables, are often the first things that come to mind for homeowners attempting to deal with ice dams.
+Heat cables are often the first things that come to mind for homeowners attempting to deal with ice dams.
 First and foremost, it is very important to understand that heat cables do NOT prevent ice dams from forming or get rid of them altogether.
-They merely melt channels through the formed ice dams to minimize the amount buildup and partially remove snow from the area.
+They merely melt channels through the formed ice dams to minimize the amount of buildup and partially remove snow from the area.
 In order to prevent ice dams, you need to target the source of the problem.